-- Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, was implemented in fiscal year 2015.
-The purpose of this standard is to improve accounting and financial reporting for pensions.
-It established standards for measuring and recognizing pension liabilities, pension expenses, and the related deferred inflows and deferred outflows of resources.
-Implementation of this standard requires recording of the full unfunded portion of the District's pension plan administered through the Michigan Public School Employees' Retirement System (MPSERS).
-The unfunded pension liability has been established through actuarial valuations and will be amortized over a 21 year period beginning October 1, 2017 and ending September 30, 2038.
-With the recording of this pension liability, the liabilities of the District exceeded its assets.
-The balance of the net position at the close of the most recent fiscal year was \$(9,144,168), a negative net position. - The District implemented GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions in fiscal year 2018.
-The changes required under this standard are significant at the government-wide level.
-The Standard requires reporting related to postemployment benefits other than pensions (OPEB) similar to reporting in regards to pension plans.
-These requirements include recording a proportionate share of the net OPEB liability, recording a proportionate share of OPEB expense and certain required disclosures and required supplementary information.
-The Standard has no affect on the statements at the fund level. - The District's total net position increased by \$468,098.
-The increase represents an increase in ongoing revenues and decreases in ongoing expenditures. - As of the close of the current fiscal year, the District's aggregated fund balance for the District's governmental funds was \$4,134,018 or approximately 40 percent of the total expenditures of these funds. - The General Fund had a net change in fund balance of \$328,252.
-At the end of the year, the total fund balance for the General Fund was \$3,004,428 or approximately 30 percent of the total General Fund expenditures and outgoing transfers. - In a prior fiscal year, the taxpayers of the District approved a Sinking Fund tax levy of 2.0 mills for five years to make improvements to the school facilities.
-Some of the improvements that have been completed this year include replacing plumbing fixtures throughout the district, and a district wide rekeying project to minimize the number of keys needed.
-We began a couple of projects at the Jr./Sr. High School that will be finished up next fiscal year and those projects included uni-vent replacement and bleacher upgrades in the gymnasium.
-The property tax revenue for the fiscal year restricted to Sinking Fund capital improvement expenditures totaled approximately \$455,000.
+- In accordance with Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, an unfunded pension liability has been established through actuarial valuations and will be amortized over a 19-year period beginning October 1, 2019 and ending September 30, 2038.
+A liability has also been recorded for postemployment benefits other than pensions (OPEB) similar to reporting in regards to pension plans (as per GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions).
+With the recording of these two liabilities, the liabilities of the District exceeded its assets.
+The balance of the net position at the close of the most recent fiscal year was \$(8,556,117), a negative net position. - The District's total net position increased by \$670,228.
+The increase represents an increase in ongoing revenues and decreases in ongoing expenditures. - As of the close of the current fiscal year, the District's aggregated fund balance for the District's governmental funds was \$6,262,425 or approximately 56 percent of the total expenditures of these funds. - The General Fund had a net change in fund balance of \$945,683.
+At the end of the year, the total fund balance for the General Fund was \$4,374,508 or approximately 41 percent of the total General Fund expenditures and outgoing transfers. - In a prior fiscal year, the taxpayers of the District approved a Sinking Fund tax levy of 2.0 mills for five years to make improvements to the school facilities.
+This year we began the process of planning for improvements such as the sixth grade egress, bathroom renovations at the Jr./Sr. High School, along with stadium lighting replacement.
+All of the leg work was completed and we went out for bid to only receive one bid, at a cost much higher than expected.
+It was then determined that we would wait go out for bid again at a later date in hopes of gaining more competitive pricing.
+The property tax revenue for the fiscal year restricted to Sinking Fund capital improvement expenditures totaled approximately \$470,000.